NewcastleRSE/Vue-eprase/README.md

 Adjust the value of the `appOpen` variable in the settings.js file. e.g. `appOpen : false`.

  This variable controls whether the 'start' button is shown on the application welcome page.
 Users will still be able to navigate directly to the login page (as this needs to be kept open for admin access).
-However, the server-side environment variable APP_OPEN should be set to 'false' in this case, this will ensure that only users with admin roles wull be able to log into the application.
+However, the server-side environment variable APP_OPEN should be set to 'false' in this case, this will ensure that only users with admin roles will be able to log into the application.

-It should be possible to update the appOpen variable without affecting the overall application (and database) by manually bringing down the client only with the docker commands:
+It should be possible to update the appOpen variable without affecting the overall application (and database) by manually bringing down the client only and pulling an updated image with the docker commands:

 * `$ docker-compose stop <service_name>`
 * `$ docker-compose pull <service_name>`